lbbrhzn/ocpp/docs/Charge_automation.md

 For solar charging a positive grid current avaiable means you can increase your EV charge number with this number, when negative you need to decrease.
 This means you need to know the actual charge current and modify this.
 To do this easily you can use a variable inside your automation to store the actual charge current.

    variables:
-     achtual_charge_current: "{{ (states('sensor.charge_current') | float) }}"
+     actual_charge_current: "{{ (states('sensor.charge_current') | float) }}"
      new_amps: "{{ actual_charge_current + (states('sensor.grid_current_available') | float) }}

 This could lead to a negative charge current, to avoid this create a new variable with a minimum value:

     charge_current: "{{ [new_amps, 0] | max }}"

-"Max" selects the largest value either new_amps or 0
+The `max` filter ensures the charge current never goes below 0 amps, which would be invalid for the charging station.

 ## maximum charge
-A simular solution could be use to check how much power is still available from the grid substracting all power used by other appliances in your house.
+A simular solution could be used to check how much power is still available from the grid substracting all power used by other appliances in your house.
 This way you can charge you EV as fast as possible without overloading your main fuse.

 :exclamation: By specificatiomn your main fuse can withand 1.2 its rate current for at least 1 hour